Barefoot in the Park (film): Reception

 Barefoot in the Park opened to positive reviews at the time of its release, although later reviews have been mixed.
 On Rotten Tomatoes, the film holds an approval rating of 81% based on 54 reviews, with an average rating of 7.1/10.
 The website's critical consensus reads: "Barefoot in the Park may strike some modern viewers as dated, but what it lacks in timeliness, it more than makes up with the effervescent chemistry between its stars".
-On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 55 out of 100, based on 8 critics, indicating "mixed or average reviews".
+On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 55 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Bosley Crowther of The New York Times wrote, "If it's romantic farce you delight in – old-fashioned romantic farce loaded with incongruities and snappy verbal gags – then you should find the movie version of Barefoot in the Park to your taste ...
 But if you are in for a certain measure of intelligence and plausibility in what is presumed to be take-out of what might happen to reckless newlyweds today; if you expect a wisp of logic in the make-up of comic characters, which is, after all, what makes them funny, instead of sheer gagging it up, then beware."
 Arthur D. Murphy of Variety called the film "a thoroughly entertaining comedy delight about young marriage."
 Charles Champlin of the Los Angeles Times stated, "High-gloss, low-density comedy requires a special touch and Robert Redford and Jane Fonda handle themselves with a fine, deft charm ...
 As after a souffle, you may shortly be hungry for something more substantial but while it lasts it's very tasty."
 Brendan Gill of The New Yorker called the film "a funny adaptation by Neil Simon of his funny play."
 Leo Sullivan of The Washington Post wrote, "An excellent cast plays the light-as-air plot as coolly as possible.
 What's most important, it is as funny as ever it was and makes an ideal summer attraction."

 Barefoot in the Park spent a record 12 weeks at Radio City Music Hall in New York City grossing a house record $2.3 million.

 Accolades

+In 2002, the film ranked number 96 on AFI's 100 Years...
+100 Passions.